y-brehm/waveAlign/README.md

 modification date as well as current LUFS target setting match with cache data.

 If you apply changes to your USB stick after waveAlignment, just re-run the waveAlign.

+### 📻 Lossy Format Handling

+WaveAlign utilizes a modified version of [mp3gain](http://mp3gain.sourceforge.net/) to prevent unnecessary de- and encoding of lossy file formats such as .mp3.
+This ensures the timing accuracy of output files and maintains the integrity of timing-dependent information such as cue points.

 ## Run Tests